 The Coaches Corner is a place to enhance your sports education.
 The goal of this area is to assist you in developing better players and better people for future success at whatever level you might be at.
 Our goal is for you to learn one new thing each time you visit.
 If you have any questions, suggested topics, or articles to contribute to this area please contact us.

-For the 2020-21 season, all coaches will be required to complete the SafeSport Training.
+For the 2022-23 season, all coaches will be required to complete the SafeSport Training.
 As of 04/01/20 the SafeSport Training is valid for 1 season.
-Once the core training has been completed you can take the refresher course to stay current.
+Once the core training has been completed you can take the refresher course each year to stay current.

-"Volunteers" in USA Hockey programs are defined as having regular, routine or frequent access to or supervision over youth participants, such as team managers, locker room monitors, chaperones, etc., are required to complete the SafeSport Training prior to such access.
+"Volunteers" in USA Hockey programs - defined as having regular, routine or frequent access to or supervision over youth participants, such as team managers, locker room monitors, chaperones, etc., - are required to complete the SafeSport Training prior to such access.

 How to Take the Training